coccojack/Processing/pokespace/README.md

 # pokespace
 In this project there's Pikachu in the space.
-Simply click on the screen to deploy/let enter Pikachu.
+Simply click on the screen to deploy/bring in Pikachu.